weareluastudio/react-custom-gist/README.md

 ```

 ## ✍️ Using
-The default thme is Monokai
+The default theme is Monokai
 ```javascript
     // App.tsx
     import React from 'react';